 However, you can also find gems – highly relevant event directories you won’t find otherwise.
 Using the example above, scanning the first page led me to SoftDev Conferences, a site you want to be in if you’re running a programming and software development conference!

-So long as you’re creating an event that people actually want to go to and helps the community, you shouldn’t shy away from approaching or even cold emailing journalists, bloggers, and publications that cover your industry.
+So long as you’re creating an event that people actually want to go to and helps the community, you shouldn’t shy away from approaching or even cold emailing journalists, blogger, and publications that cover your industry.

 Not everyone will respond.
 But one or two prospects may blog about your event, send someone to cover it, or share the details with their followers at least.

 When you reach out via email, however, keep the message to the point.
 You will also want to give them an incentive or an emotional reason for promoting your event to their network.
 If they’re passionate about the topic of, say, your seminar or workshop, emphasise that in your email.